TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 Source for [Archon stat blocks](https://www.gmbinder.com/share/-LkotFwjF2QPxOmF4YyH).

+## Introduction

+On the second day, the players will receive a taunting message on the sending stone: "You are fools to leave at such a time."

 ## Silver Sea

 > You have just jumped through the shimmering portal atop Mount Renau.
 A